edusense/edusense/doc/developer_guide.md

 ## Core Concepts

+Taking into account that there will be a huge diversity in how users organize classroom data, EduSense storage backend is designed to provide high flexibility by holding a minimal set of contextual data inside storage backend.
+EduSense encourages users to build a separate application with deployment-specific contextual information.
+To support these use cases, we provide the following minimal HTTP RESTful APIs.
+EduSense developers should be conservative about adding new APIs as it may tamper usability.

+For simplicity, session and frame management in EduSense storage follows the following few rules.

+### Session Management

+1. Class session means the single, continuous time period when a class takes place.
+In general university settings, these class sessions repeat on a weekly basis.
+For example, a semester-long course is composed of multiple class sessions repeated over the semester.
+1. Each class session has a custom `keyword` and a unique machine-generated session identifier (`session_id`).
+1. A custom `keyword` is a way for users to search for specific class sessions they want.
+For example, in CMU, we use some keyword structure like:
+   `cmu_0000A_weh_7111_201911251753` noting that the corresponding session has `0000A` as class code and took place in `weh_7111` at `201911251753`.
+Our default search algorithm for session keywords is *prefix-match*; we encourage developers to implement prefix-coded hierarchy for keyword schema.
+1. A machine-generated(readable) `session_id` serves as a unique identifier for each session.
+   After looking up session identifiers by a keyword, you can post/get frames and session metadata using this session id.

+### Frame Management

+1. Each session can have multiple ways to represent data (e.g., different data format).
+Different data representation formats can be distinguished from each other by string `schema` field.
+Users can effectively *version* their data schema using this field for compatibility.
+1. Processed frames for each class session are indexed by `timestamp` and `frame_number`.
+All frames should have these fields.
+1. To distinguish instructor frames (back camera) from student frames (front camera), we use a separate field `channel` which can be either `instructor` or `student`.
+1. Since GraphQL requires frames to be formatted in a unified schema, we have a separate field `type`.
+If a user posts a frame with `type` being `video`, users can query the frame by GraphQL's video frame schema.
+If a user posts a frame with `type` being `audio`, users can query the frame by GraphQL's audio frame schema.
+If `type` is either `video` or `audio`, if the posted frame does not follow the certain schema, it will return error in response.
+Otherwise--if `type` is neither `video` nor `audio`-- the frame will be regarded as free-form, returning errors when user tries to query the frame using GraphQL.

 ## Storage API

 External APIs for storage servers are based on RESTful HTTP APIs.
 Currently, storage server